CaaaseyD/CaaaseyD/README.md

-- 👋 Hi, I’m @CaaaseyD
+- 👋 Hi, I’m @CaaaseyD, visit my website here: http://www.caseydai.me/
 - 👀 A motivated Web Development graduate with formerly 5+ years’ project management experience specialising in event and training projects for FMCG and start-ups.
 - 🌱 html, css, html, javascript, ruby on rails and java...
 - 💞️ Seeking to use proven skills in coding, data and complex problem solving to become a vital member of yourteam and meet business need as a full-stackdeveloper